 By Roger Lang, Principal Product Marketing Consultant, SAS

-Banks are refocusing on their core business of lending and loan volume is back up to pre-crisis levels.
-But delinquencies are higher as well, so improving credit risk management is critical.
+Banks are refocusing on lending and loan volume is back to pre-crisis levels.
+But delinquencies are spiking and credit portfolio management has to improve.

 In the 2015 Bank of America Annual Report, Chairman and CEO Brian Moynihan described growth in several areas: